mohiva/play-html-compressor/README.md

 )
 ```

+For Play Framework 2.1 use the 0.1 snapshot.

 ## How to use

 The filter comes with a built-in `HtmlCompressor` configuration, but it can also be used with a user-defined configuration.
 The follwing two examples shows how to define the filter with the default and the user-defined configuration.